rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 The SSH daemon (SSHD) offers some dynamic variables in the configuration for the chroot operation:

-* `%u` – username of the user logging in
+* `%u`: username of the user logging in
-* `%h` – $HOME of the user logging in
+* `%h`: $HOME of the user logging in

 SSHD is very strict about how you must set permissions.
 One of these restrictions is that the user cannot write to the top level of the chroot directory.
 You must choose an appropriate top level for the chroot directory, such as the following settings:

-* Set ChrootDirectory to `%h` - The user cannot write to their home path.
+* Set ChrootDirectory to `%h`: The user cannot write to their home path.
 They need either a subfolder they can write to (for example uploads), or a bind mount to another location they can write to (for example `/var/www/html`).
-* Set ChrootDirectory to `/home/chroot` - The user can write to their home path, but the top level of the chroot directory is protected with filesystem permissions, not the chroot jail.
+* Set ChrootDirectory to `/home/chroot`: The user can write to their home path, but the top level of the chroot directory is protected with file system permissions, not the chroot jail.

-The first option uses the chroot directory to guarantee security instead of relying on filesystem permissions.
+The first option uses the chroot directory to guarantee security instead of relying on file system permissions.
-The second option allows writing to the home directory but means the chroot directory is shared with other users, and only filesystem permissions stop information disclosure.
+The second option allows writing to the home directory but means the chroot directory is shared with other users, and only file system permissions stop information disclosure.
 The right option depends on your needs.

 ### Bind mount an SFTP user after a chrooted operation

-Use the following steps to bind mount the user.
+Use the following steps to bind mount the user:

-1. Create a group in which you will assign any user that needs to be jailed to their home directory:
+1. Create a group to which you will assign any user that needs to be jailed to their home directory:

        # groupadd sftponly